PlebLab/Top-Builder/README.md

 <details>
 <summary><b>Q3: What are the stages of the application process?</b></summary>
-A3: The process includes submitting this GitHub form detailing your team, idea, details, and company, followed by various phases of development and review if selected.
+A3: The process includes submitting an application.
+PlebLab will review the application and contact the team to schedule a call.
+Selected teams will be added to the PlebLab internal chat to receive mentorship from the PlebLab community starting on January 13th, 2023.
+Registration will still be open to apply.
+Afterward, teams will use this GitHub form detailing the team, idea, details, and company, followed by various phases of development and review if selected.
+On Thursday, Feb 24th, 2024 the final five teams are selected.
+PlebLab will contact the teams to come to Austin for Startup Day.
 </details>

 <details>